Search

 What These Changes Mean for Your Facility

-The new SQF code is streamlined, consolidated, risk-based, and vertically integrated, meaning that the auditor will likely start with the traceability exercise and build up from that.
+The new SQF Code is streamlined, consolidated, risk-based, and vertically integrated, meaning the auditor will likely start with the traceability exercise and build from there.
 A vertical audit provides the auditor with a comprehensive understanding of the facility’s food safety culture.
 From this perspective, you will also gain insight into what would happen in the event of a recall, including the process of pulling records and programs that would be affected.
-Similarly, continuous improvement with culture at the core is a part of the new code.
+Similarly, continuous improvement with culture at the core is a part of the new Code.
 An added layer of training, facilities need to recognize that changing an employee’s mentality will, in turn, change their behavior.

 Your Path to SQF Edition 10 Success

-All of us in the industry are taking this transition into Edition 10 one day at a time as we eagerly await the official release of the code.
-Training materials are currently scheduled for release in October or November 2025.
-With the upcoming release of materials, Safe Food Alliance has scheduled tentative training dates for SQF Edition 10, following its release.
-The training dates and details will be made available on our website.
+All of us in the industry must take this transition into Edition 10 with a full swing.
+Since the official release of Edition 10, Safe Food Alliance has begun offering an SQF Conversion Course.
+This interactive 4-hour training is designed for sites that are already certified to SQF Edition 9.
+During this workshop, attendees will assess their current program and build a transition plan that can be implemented immediately.
+The training dates and details are available on our events page.
 Safe Food Alliance also offers consultation services to address any site-specific questions you may have, as well as compliance training.

-As key changes are being made, it is crucial to stay informed about the latest developments as we move forward together, day by day.
+As key changes are being made, it is crucial to stay informed about the latest developments as we move forward together.
 The SQF changes have broader implications for your operations as a whole, from audits to employee training.
-A newer, stronger SQF code presents an opportunity for you to build a more robust and effective program.
+A newer, stronger SQF Code presents an opportunity for you to build a more robust and effective program.
 It’s an opportunity to improve your facility’s food safety culture, reinforce customer confidence, and gain a competitive edge in this industry.
-Lean on your team and the food safety experts around you in the coming weeks.
+Lean on your team and the food safety experts around you during this transition.
 Preparing for these changes early and not delaying the inevitable will ultimately benefit you.
 Now is the time to get ready.